um-grex/grex-docs/content/english/software/cern-vmfs.md

 There is more than one _StdEnv_ version to choose from.
 The example above is for the current StdEnv/2023 .
 Each ["Standard Environment"](https://docs.alliancecan.ca/wiki/Standard_software_environments) of the ComputeCanada software stack provides an "OS Compatibility Layer" in form of _gentoo_ or _nixpkgs_ base OS packages, and a set version of Core GCC compilers and GCC and Intel toolchains.

-There are several CPU architectures in the CC software stack.
+There is more than one CPU architecture (as set by the __arch__ modules) in the CC software stack.
 They differ in the CPU instruction set used by the compilers, to generate the binary code.
-The default for legacy systems like Grex used to be the lowest SSE3 architectures _arch/sse3_.
-It ensures that there is no failure on the legacy Grex nodes (which are of NEHALEM, SSE4.2 architecture) due to more recent instructions like AVX, AVX2 and AVX512 that were added by Intel afterwards.
-However, the current _StdEnv/2023_ does not support the old CPUs anymore, and thus CCEnv must be used only on the newer Grex partitions that support _arch/avx2_ and _arch/avx512_ (that is, on every partition other than "compute").
+Most of Grex would now use _arch/avx512_ .
+There are some of the GPU nodes on Grex that are of the AMD Rome and Milan architecture, and require _arch/avx2_ .
+AVX2 and AVX512 are also used on the majority of the Alliance HPC machines.

+> Note that AMD Genoa CPUs on Grex provide a larger subset of the AVX512 instructions than Intel Cascade Lake CPUs.
+Using _-xHost_ or _-march=native_ may generate a different code when ran on AMD or Intel compute nodes!

-Some of the software items on CC software stack might assume certain environment variables set that are not present on Grex; one example is SLURM_TMPDIR.
+Some of software items on CC software stack might assume certain environment variables set that are not present on Grex; one example is SLURM_TMPDIR.
 In case your script fails for this reason, the following line could be added to the job script:

 {{< highlight bash >}}
 export SLURM_TMPDIR=$TMPDIR